Void safety: In programming languages

 An early attempt to guarantee void safety was the design of the Self programming language.

 The Eiffel language is void-safe according to its ISO-ECMA standard; the void-safety mechanism is implemented in EiffelStudio starting with version 6.1 and using a modern syntax starting with version 6.4.

 The Spec# language, a research language from Microsoft Research, has a notion of "non-nullable type" addressing void safety.

 The F# language, a functional-first language from Microsoft Research running on .NET framework, is void-safe except when interoperating with other .NET languages.

 Null safety based in union types

 Since 2011 several languages support union types and intersection types, which can be used to detect possible null pointers at compiling time, using a special class Null of which the value null is its unique instance.

-The null safety based in types appeared first in the Ceylon, followed soon by TypeScript.
+The null safety based in types appeared first in Ceylon, followed soon by TypeScript.

 The C# language implements compile-time null safety check since version 8.
-However, to stay compatible with anterior versions of the language, the feature is opt-in on a per project or per file basis.
+However, to stay compatible with older versions of the language, the feature is opt-in on a per project or per file basis.